-For instructions for creating an entity, see the instructions for creating a request in the Demand Management User Guide.
+For instructions for creating an entity, see the instructions for creating a request in Demand Management.

 For descriptions of the fields in the APM entities, see Entities of this guide and the online help available from each section of the entity page.

 You can open an entity from the result of a search, from a portlet, from an email notification, or from the search box.
-For more information, see and the Demand Management User Guide.
+For more information, see Demand Management.

 There are several ways you can search for entities.
 You can perform a basic entity search or use the query builder to create a custom search query that uses comparison and logical operators.
 You can use the results of a search you perform with the Request Browser to create entity groups that you can use to display and track information.

 Tip: You can also perform a simple search using the search box that is located in the upper-right corner of the PPM interface.
-Use the search box to quickly access an entity (by typing the entity—or request—number) or a menu item (by typing any part of the menu name to display a list of corresponding menu items).
+Use the search box to quickly access an entity (by typing the entity/request number) or a menu item (by typing any part of the menu name to display a list of corresponding menu items).

 After you have performed a search, you can save it and run it again.

-For instructions for searching entities and using the query builder, see the PPMGetting Started guide and the Demand Management User Guide.
-For information about using a Request Browser search to create entity groups, see Request Browser and the Demand Management User Guide.
+For instructions on how to search for entities and sue the query builder, see Search requests.
+For information about how to use the Request Browser search to create entity groups, see Request Browser and Demand Management.

 Tip: You can also search for entities from the Search > Entities and Open > Application Portfolio > Search Entities options on the menu bar.

-You can make changes to an entity if you created the entity or if you are assigned a role that allows you to do so.
+You can make changes to an entity if have the access to edit the entity.

 There are several ways you can update an entity.
 You can perform a basic edit, perform a quick edit to edit multiple entities at the same time, or perform a mass update to make the same edit to multiple entities at the same time.
-For instructions, see the Demand Management User Guide.
+For instructions, see Open and update requests.